-R Responsible K The person who actually produces the document. Λ. Accountable A The person who has the answer for success or failure of the quality and timeliness of the document.
-Consulted С Those who must be consulted before the document is published.
-Informed l ' Those who must be informed after the document is published.
-Endorsed Those who must approve the document before publication.
+R Responsible The person who actually produces the document. Α Accountable The person who has the answer for success or failure of the quality and timeliness of the document. С Consulted I Informed Those who must be informed after the document is published.
+E Endorsed Those who must approve the document before publication.